JDot555/C-Chronicles-The-Quest-of-Quantum-Code/README.md

 3) you don't have to write all of the code just start writting answers.

+now play the game and have fun.
-and also stay tunned because there will be a second version.
+And also stay tunned because there will be a second version of this game.